Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Transmission scenario

 \subsection{Comparison to density profiles}

 We now compare the localisation length extracted by exponentially fitting $\rho(L)$ at constant $f$ and $V_0$ to that extracted from the density profiles.
-The flow rate from time-evolution in $V$ shown in the bottom panel of Fig.~\ref{Comp_rho} looks quite linear on a semi-log plot, and we extract $\xi_D\approx24.1 \ell$ for these disorder parameters and this specific wavepacket.
-If we wish to obtain $\xi_D$ from its direct definition through the density profiles, we must average twenty simulations where the same wavepacket transmits through a channel with $L=100\ell$ (long enough to allow the wavefunction to decay essentially to zero within the channel), using a different noise realisation each time.
-The 1D density profiles at each point in time are averaged, and the resultant is shown in Fig.~\ref{den1D}.
-In the long time limit, the density profile settles into a steady state (a small and slow change is still visible, but that is inevitable), and the logarithm of the density in the second half of the channel (in the ``tails of the wavefunction'') becomes linear in distance.
-The extracted localisation length is $\xi_D\approx23.3\ell$ (measured at $t=50t_0$), in very close agreement with that obtained from the flow rate.
-Note that this measurement is performed as soon as a quasi steady-state is reached.
-If we wait longer, slow changes are still visible in the density profile and the apparent localisation length increases.
-It is sensible to expect the early ``steady-state'' density profile to be related to the flow rate measurements, as the latter are based on the initial atom current entering the second reservoir.
+We wish to obtain the localisation length from its direct definition through the density profiles.
+As always, we must average twenty simulations where the same wavepacket transmits through a channel long enough to allow the wavefunction to decay essentially to zero within its limits, using different noise realisations.
+The 1D density profiles at each point in time are averaged, and the resultant is visually examined.
+At early times, the density is changing rapidly as the atoms penetrate into the channel and the density gradually takes on an exponential profile.
+At later times, the profile changes fairly slowly, so that its logarithm can be linearly fitted and a time-dependent, observed localisation length $\xi(t)$ can be reported.
+The true localisation length $\xi_E$ would be obtained in the $t\rightarrow\infty$ limit of this data, but convergence is very slow, interpolation is not straight-forward, and we do not actually need the value of $\xi_E$: $\xi(t)$ is sufficient for our purposes.

+Looking at the curves $\xi(t)$ shown in Fig.~\ref{xioft}, obtained for the same noise parameters and probing wave as the flow rate measurements in Fig.~\ref{rho_of_L}, we see that the long-time limit of $\xi(t)$ is qualitatively correlated with $\bar{\xi}$.
+This is evident from the data shown as the curves $\xi(t)$ are monotonically increasing, barring minor oscillations.
+The difference between the two intermediate localisation strength cases is clearly not resolved (as the two are quite close to each other), but it is apparent that $\bar{\xi}$ can be used to gauge the strength of localisation, and is in fact of the order of $\xi(t)$ at early times, when the profile first begins settling down to its eventual exponential shape.